-Agricultural outputs will need to grow by around 70% by $2050^{525}$ to meet the food needs of a rising population that today stands at nearly 8 billion and is expected to reach 9.7 billion by $2050.^{527}$ In parallel, the demands of industry and commerce for water will increase from 25% to 40%, most of which is driven by agriculture due to its high level of water use. $^{528}$
+Agricultural outputs will need to grow by around 70% by 2050^{525} to meet the food needs of a rising population that today stands at nearly 8 billion526 and is expected to reach 9.7 billion by $2050.^{527}$ In parallel, the demands of industry and commerce for water will increase from 25% to 40%, most of which is driven by agriculture due to its high level of water use.528

-While it is responsible for approximately two-thirds of global greenhouse emissions, agriculture's future will also be affected by climate change due to temperature changes and shifts in precipitation and wind patterns which will lead to variations in crop yields.
-For example, maize crop yields are projected to decline by 24%, while wheat could see growth of some 17%.
+While it is responsible for approximately two-thirds of global greenhouse emissions,529 agriculture's future will also be affected by climate change due to temperature changes and shifts in precipitation and wind patterns which will lead to variations in crop yields.530 For example, maize crop yields are projected to decline by 24%, while wheat could see growth of some 17%.531

-Still in its early days in relation to agriculture, nanotechnology has already revolutionised drug delivery and improved treatment options for infectious and non-infectious diseases, including HIV and COVID-19 (the Pfizer-BioNTech and Moderna vaccines both used lipid nanoparticles to carry mRNA into cells).
-The global market for nanotechnology more generally is expected to grow at a compound annual growth rate (CAGR) of 36% between 2022 and 2030, from \$1.8 billion to almost \$34 billion.
+Still in its early days in relation to agriculture, nanotechnology has already revolutionised drug delivery and improved treatment options for infectious532 and non-infectious533 diseases, including HIV534 and COVID-19 (the Pfizer-BioNTech and Moderna vaccines both used lipid nanoparticles to carry mRNA into cells535).
+The global market for nanotechnology more generally is expected to grow at a compound annual growth rate (CAGR) of 36% between 2022 and 2030, from \$1.8 billion to almost \$34 billion.536

-Agriculture accounts for nearly three-quarters of global water use.
-537 Associated agrifood systems yield 11 billion tonnes of food a year, employ 4 billion people and have an important role in poverty alleviation, food security and energy efficiency.
-538 More than 3 billion people live in agricultural areas with high water shortages.
-539
+Agriculture accounts for nearly three-quarters of global water use.537 Associated agrifood systems yield 11 billion tonnes of food a year, employ 4 billion people and have an important role in poverty alleviation, food security and energy efficiency.538 More than 3 billion people live in agricultural areas with high water shortages.539

-Applied through a spray, scalable nanotechnological solutions - including nano pesticides and nanofertilisers - can be used on both crops and soil to reduce the need for water.
-Nanoparticles are measured in billionths of a metre and can have practical applications in climate response, engineering, space, sciences and medicine.
-Value Given their small size, solubility and chemical composition, value synthetic nanoparticles (including inorganic carbon nanotubes; iron, silica, copper, gold and silver nanoparticles; and polymers and liposomes) can act as organic carriers, enhancing the efficiency of agricultural production.
-Value
+Applied through a spray, scalable nanotechnological solutions - including nano pesticides and nanofertilisers - can be used on both crops and soil to reduce the need for water.540 Nanoparticles are measured in billionths of a metre and can have practical applications in climate response, engineering, space, sciences and medicine.^{541, 542} Given their small size, solubility and chemical composition,543 synthetic nanoparticles (including inorganic carbon nanotubes; iron, silica, copper, gold and silver nanoparticles; and polymers and liposomes) can act as organic carriers, enhancing the efficiency of agricultural production.544

 Nanotechnology can significantly reduce the need for water in agriculture.
-It can also reduce reliance on non-renewable sources of energy, manage irrigation and enhance soil quality.
+It can also reduce reliance on non-renewable sources of energy, manage irrigation and enhance soil quality.545 of the world's population live in agricultural areas with high water shortages share and house the second second second